matrix-org/matrix-spec-proposals/proposals/1929-admin-contact.md

-# MSC 1929 Homeserver Admin Contact and Support page
+# MSC1929 Homeserver Admin Contact and Support page

 Currently, contacting a homeserver admin is difficult because you need to have insider knowledge of who the admin actually is.
 This proposal aims to fix that by specifying a way to add contact details